-Colleen Leary, Director, Client Partnerships, is responsible for Cityside’s local sponsorship revenue.
+Colleen Leary, Vice President, Client Partnerships, is responsible for Cityside’s local sponsorship revenue.
 She took the lead revenue role at Berkeleyside in 2018.
 Prior to that, she worked in management and senior account roles at Fandom and Fox Sports.

 Tasneem Raja, Co-Founder and Editor-in-Chief of Oaklandside, has been a consistent innovator in nonprofit news.
 She was the co-founder and executive editor of The Tyler Loop in Tyler, TX, a senior editor of NPR’s Code Switch, and senior editor for data journalism at Mother Jones.

 Tracey Taylor, Co-Founder and Editorial Director, was a co-founder of Berkeleyside.
 Before that, she wrote for The New York Times, the Financial Times and the San Francisco Chronicle, among others.
 Tracey has worked as an editor and publisher for business magazines and at the Financial Times in London.